bobleesj/github-pages-with-docker/_posts/2024-07-08-thoughts-ideas.md

 - [The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail - Clayton M. Christensen](#the-innovators-dilemma-when-new-technologies-cause-great-firms-to-fail---clayton-m-christensen)
 - [The Discoverers: A History of Man’s Search to Know His World and Himself - Daniel J. Boorstin](#the-discoverers-a-history-of-mans-search-to-know-his-world-and-himself---daniel-j-boorstin)
 - [The Two Cultures and the Scientific Revolution - C. P. Snow](#the-two-cultures-and-the-scientific-revolution---c-p-snow)

+### Practice is costly

+The term "practice" in school is associated with "exams" and "problems".
+They serves as a checkpoint to gauge a student's understanding of learning material and their ability to apply core concepts.

+Regrettably, practice demands time and stamina.
+In Fall 2023, I enrolled in a course on Phonons.
+One practice problem asked to analytically express the expected position of an anharmonic oscillator from the hamiltonian.
+It was agonizing.
+My initial attempt had 3-4 pages of unorganized derivations.
+A mistake early on could necessitate redoing the entire set of derivations.
+Once I understood the overall scheme, I refused to engage in another practice run.
+Each practice run was associated with physical pain.

+I paused.
+I had to minimize the physical labor, time, and potential areas for mistakes.
+I stared at my written work.
+I used my index fingers to locate sections where I could re-express them in symbolic forms while ensuring clarity for the grader.
+To reduce strain and increase efficiency during practice, I switched to using a whiteboard.
+Before each run, I spent more time on the evaluation process.
+At the end, I streamlined the derivations to 1-2 pages.
+The day before the exam, I practiced again, to check my preparedness.
+Yet, I minimized the time required to practice by solving problems with my eyes closed.
+On exam day, I left the classroom early.
+I had attained the desired academic performance.

+My experience underscores that practice itself is not the goal.
+The objective of practice is to identify the flaws and inefficiencies in our current techniques.
+Between practice runs, we consciously refine, reinforce, and eliminate the current technique through imagination, discussions with colleagues, and literature surveys.

+The ideal goal is to allocate the least amount of resources to practice runs yet perform at the expected level.
+Abraham Lincoln famously said, “If I had six hours to chop down a tree, I'd spend the first four hours sharpening the axe.”
+If Abraham Lincoln were to participate in a chopping competition, he would have experimented with different materials for the axe, modified the saw's shape, and adjusted the weight balance during those four hours daily.
+Refinement through the evaluation process between practice runs is what allows us to protect our finite resources and perform at the highest level.

+July 8, 2024, 160 Claremont Ave, New York

 ### My approach to daily work